SemiC0DER/BJ_Algorithm/README.md

 # BJ_Algorithm
-My solutions of algorithm questions of Baekjoon
+My solutions of algorithm problems of Baekjoon